gisquick/gisquick-doc/user-manual/publishing.rst

 QGIS Gisquick plugin is installed, connected to Gisquick server (see :ref:`Before publishing <before-publishing>`) and project is prepared and ready to be published.

+It is recommended to create a separate folder for each QGIS project and keep all files related to the project in it, because when uploading to Gisquick server, the whole folder where the QGIS project is stored is uploaded.

 Once the project in QGIS is ready, click on the Gisquick plugin logo.
 If the user is already connected to publication server (see :ref:`QGIS Gisquick plugin <before-publishing>`), green message pane will appear.